 I wish the trip to the airport had been longer.
 I would like to find out how Arturo came to that perspective on life, and developed such a strong sense of personal responsibility.
 At a young age he is taking full responsibility for his life.
 He is working hard and taking classes to become better.
 He is waiting to have children until he and his wife believe they can raise them responsibly.
 He’s not waiting for the government to give him a handout.
 He plans to vote this November based on who he believes will be best for the country, not who will give him the most goodies.
 And he expects to vote differently from most of his friends.

 I hope there are a lot more Arturo’s out there voting.
 And I wonder what would happen if each one of us took that degree of personal responsibility for our lives.
 Our healthcare costs would be much lower – we’d be living healthier.
 Our culture of debt would change – we would live within our means.
 Our families would function better, as would our government.

 I like Arturo.
 I hope he’s my driver the next time I have to travel to the airport in that city.
 I think there are great things ahead for him.

 Your turn: What do you think the government should be responsible for?
 What should individuals be responsible for?
 What do you plan to base your vote on this November?
-I’d love to hear from you.
+Leave a comment below.